-This course will provide an introduction to the field Massage Therapy.
-Students will receive an in-depth understanding of the theories, concepts, principles and standards enabling them to perform safe, effective and ethical massage therapy.
-Through academic, and practical learning, this course will teach students the introductory Swedish massage therapy techniques, as well as the advanced massage therapy techniques including trigger point treatment, friction, fascial techniques and stretching.
-Professional communication, meeting regulatory requirements, and establishing and maintaining professional relationships will be emphasized.
+This course will provide an introduction to the profession of Massage Therapy.
+Students will receive an in-depth understanding of the theories, concepts, principles and standards enabling them to perform safe, effective and ethical outcome-based massage therapy.
+Through academic, and practical learning, this course will teach students the introductory Swedish massage therapy techniques, as well as the advanced massage therapy techniques including trigger point treatment, friction, fascial techniques, and stretching.
+Also included will be patient positioning and draping, therapist body mechanics, self-care, and hydrotherapy applications.
+Students will learn how to modify treatment plans for patients who are pregnant or who present with myofascial pain syndrome, fibromyalgia, constipation and stress.
+Professional communication, regulatory requirements, and establishing and maintaining professional relationships will be emphasized.
+Students will spent time shadowing senior students in the student clinic.
 By the end of the course students will be able to perform an introductory level comprehensive treatment process.

-LEAP 103 LEGISLATION, ETHICS, AND PROFESSIONALISM 90 hours
+LEAP 103 LEGISLATION, ETHICS, AND PROFESSIONALISM